pomme-clic/s-money-documentation/docs/docs/payments/topup.md

 # Topup card

 A topup card is a way for your customer to credit money on their account directly from a bank card.
+There are different method to do a topup.

 ## Xpollens shop integration